hexive/sunpaper/README.md

 ## Test it

 You can test the configuration by just calling the script directly:
 `./sunpaper.sh`

-There are a few option flags that can help you during testing
+There are a few option flags that can help you during testing:

 Help!
 Show the option flags available.
 `./sunpaper.sh -h`

 Report!
 Show a table of all the time events for the wallpaper.
 `./sunpaper.sh -r`

 Clear!
 Use this to clear the cache file.
 Call this after any configuration change to force a wallpaper update.
 `./sunpaper.sh -c`

 Time!
 Want to see what will happen later today?
 This option will set a custom time so you can see what your wallpaper will look like then.
 Must be in HH:MM format. (-t 06:12)
 `./sunpaper.sh -t HH:MM`

 ## Set it to run automatically

-This script can be called directly however you'd like.
-Ideally, it's called from something with an interval of 60 seconds.
+Ideally, the script is called from something with an interval of 60 seconds.
 That's why statusbars are easy choices, but there are many other options.

 **As a waybar module**

 Add to waybar/config
 ```
 "custom/sunpaper":{
   "exec": "/path/to/sunpaper.sh",
   "interval": 60
   "tooltip": false
 },
 ```
 **As a i3blocks module**